 Check the network status in your area

 Coverage will depend on factors such as your device, software, location, your distance from a network tower and network traffic.
-To access 4G signal you’ll need to be using a 4G enabled device and be in a 4G coverage area.
+To access 4G signal you’ll need to be using the appropriate mobile plan, using a 4G or enabled device and be in a 4G coverage area.

-When you’re on the go you may find your device switching between 4G and 3G, this is because your device will automatically select the strongest signal in your area
+When you’re on the go you may find your device switching between 3G and 4G, this is because your device will automatically select the strongest signal in your area based on your chosen plan.

 Use our handy coverage checker to check for service disruptions in your area.